Thiamine: Absorption, metabolism and excretion

-Human storage of thiamine is about 25 to 30 mg, with the greatest concentrations in skeletal muscle, heart, brain, liver, and kidneys.
+Human storage of thiamine is about 25 to 50 mg, with the greatest concentrations in liver, skeletal muscle, heart, brain, and kidneys.
 ThMP and free (unphosphorylated) thiamine are present in plasma, milk, cerebrospinal fluid, and, it is presumed, all extracellular fluid.
 Unlike the highly phosphorylated forms of thiamine, ThMP and free thiamine are capable of crossing cell membranes.
 Calcium and magnesium have been shown to affect the distribution of thiamine in the body and magnesium deficiency has been shown to aggravate thiamine deficiency.
 Thiamine contents in human tissues are less than those of other species.
+The half-life of thiamine content stored in tissues of human body is about 9-18 days, while after intake in high doses, the half-life of thiamine in circulating blood is about one to 12 hours.
+Additionally, thiamine pyrophosphate derived from pyrimidines supports lipid synthesis and adipogenesis, highlighting its role in energy storage and cellular differentiation.

 Thiamine and its metabolites (2-methyl-4-amino-5-pyrimidine carboxylic acid, 4-methyl-thiazole-5-acetic acid, and others) are excreted principally in the urine.

 Interference

 The bioavailability of thiamine in foods can be interfered with in a variety of ways.
 Sulfites, added to foods as a preservative, will attack thiamine at the methylene bridge, cleaving the pyrimidine ring from the thiazole ring.
 The rate of this reaction is increased under acidic conditions.
 Thiamine is degraded by thermolabile thiaminases present in some species of fish, shellfish and other foods.
 The pupae of an African silk worm, Anaphe venata, is a traditional food in Nigeria.
 Consumption leads to thiamine deficiency.
 Older literature reported that in Thailand, consumption of fermented, uncooked fish caused thiamine deficiency, but either abstaining from eating the fish or heating it first reversed the deficiency.
 In ruminants, intestinal bacteria synthesize thiamine and thiaminases.
 The bacterial thiaminases are cell surface enzymes that must dissociate from the cell membrane before being activated; the dissociation can occur in ruminants under acidotic conditions.
 In dairy cows, over-feeding with grain causes subacute ruminal acidosis and increased ruminal bacteria thiaminase release, resulting in thiamine deficiency.

 From reports on two small studies conducted in Thailand, chewing slices of areca nut wrapped in betel leaves and chewing tea leaves reduced food thiamine bioavailability by a mechanism that may involve tannins.